Chart Color Schemes

 Hyde Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Hyde Park's dwelling structures, as per the latest Census data, comprised 64.8% houses and 35.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Hyde Park's dwelling structure, as per the latest Census, consisted of 64.8% houses and 35.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 59.2% houses and 40.9% other dwellings.
-Home ownership in Hyde Park was 38.2%, similar to Adelaide metro's level.
-The remaining dwellings were either mortgaged (31.8%) or rented (30.0%).
-The median monthly mortgage repayment in the area was $2,300, higher than Adelaide metro's average of $2,167.
-The median weekly rent figure in Hyde Park was $390, compared to Adelaide metro's $350.
-Nationally, Hyde Park's mortgage repayments were significantly higher at $2,300 versus the Australian average of $1,863, and rents exceeded the national figure of $375 at $390.
+Home ownership in Hyde Park was at 38.2%, with the rest either mortgaged (31.8%) or rented (30.0%).
+The median monthly mortgage repayment in Hyde Park was $2,300, higher than Adelaide metro's average of $2,167.
+Median weekly rent in Hyde Park was $390, compared to Adelaide metro's $350.
+Nationally, Hyde Park's mortgage repayments were significantly higher at $2,300 versus the Australian average of $1,863.
+Rents in Hyde Park exceeded the national figure of $375.

 Frequently Asked Questions - Housing